hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-iso/README.md

 template or an OVF template created from the virtual machine image after the build is complete.

-The template is stored in a existing or newly created library item.
+The template is stored in an existing or newly created library item.

 <!-- End of code generated from the comments of the ContentLibraryDestinationConfig struct in builder/vsphere/common/step_import_to_content_library.go; -->